 - Support Beam Depth and Width

-- Specify the width and depth of the beams that will support the deck joists.
+- Click Edit Beam to specify the depth and width of the beams that will support the deck joists.
 In the example below, Depth and Width are changed from 4"x8" to 6"x12".

 - Use this to specify the spacing between the beams that support the deck joists.
 In the example below, the spacing is changed from 96" to 48".